shettayyy/fastify-beej/README.md

 ## Usage

+- Install [Docker Desktop](https://www.docker.com/get-started) for your respective operating system.
+- I, highly, recommend using [NVM](https://github.com/nvm-sh/nvm/blob/master/README.md) for installing the LTS version of Node.js v14.
+If you do not want to use [NVM](https://github.com/nvm-sh/nvm/blob/master/README.md), install the latest [LTS version of Node.js - v14](https://nodejs.org/en/about/releases/)
+- Clone the repository `git clone https://github.com/rashtay/fastify-beej.git <your-project-name>`
+- Change the `name` in _package.json_ and service names in docker config files.
+- Add appropriate license for your project
+- Change the markdown files as per your preference
+- To start the development server using Docker, run `yarn docker:build-dev` to build and run the container else you can use `yarn:run-dev` to run an existing container which has already been built
+- To start the development server locally without Docker, run `yarn start:dev`.
+Please not that the local or test database URL would be required to run the project locally.
+- To start the production server locally using docker, run `yarn docker:build` to build and run the container else you can use `yarn:run` to run an existing container which has already been built
-- To start the production server locally, run `yarn build` and the `yarn start`.
+- To start the production server locally without Docker, run `yarn build` and `yarn start`.
 Please note that you should never code in this environment.
-Start the prod server only for testing.
+Start the production server only for testing.
+Please not that the local or test database URL would be required to run the project locally.

 ## Tools and Libraries

-## Path resolver

 ## Global types

 ## Debugging

-## Linting
+## Code Quality

 ## Docker Commands